bisq-network/bisq2/docs/aims.md

 Bisq v1 uses a single path for dispute resolution (mediation, arbitration, and the DAO).
 Users had no choice but to use it in case of any issues.
 Bisq v2 seeks to make dispute resolution an add-on service for users who desire it (still integrated when desired/needed, but not as central to the trading experience).

-Multiple methods will be available, including none where appropriate:- None, since atomic swaps don’t need any kind of dispute resolution
+Multiple methods will be available, including none where appropriate:

+- None, since atomic swaps don’t need any kind of dispute resolution

 - Mediation, implemented through an open market of mediators across languages, time zones, etc.
   - Users seeking to use a mediation service can pay a fee directly to a service provider or perhaps even a service provider’s pool (sort of like an insurance).